How to convert more with website user journey. Read white paper

 3. How to document your CTA hierarchy

-It’s not just “Sign Up” buttons – different types of links on your website
+It’s not just “Sign Up” buttons – different levels of links on your website

 Some website managers attempt to manipulate links.
 They will use them hoping people will never click to get various benefits, from trust to positive SEO signals.